rgbIAA/Long-slit-reduction-with-PyRAF/README.md

 # Content

+* "Long slit PyRAF reduction I - Rwanda 2018 - RGB.pdf" and "Long slit PyRAF reduction II - Rwanda 2018 - RGB.pdf" are the slides of the reduction tutorial given and the [School](https://sites.google.com/site/schoolonspectroscopy/home).

 * "relspyraf.py": container of the functions needed for reduction ("Reduce Long Slit Pyraf" module).
 Put it in the same directory of "long_slit_reduction_with_PyRAF.py" or in some of your "PYTHONPATH" directories

 * "long_slit_reduction_with_PyRAF.py": logical sequence of reduction steps